qutip/qutip/doc/guide/dynamics/dynamics-krylov.rst

 where the dimension :math:`N<D` is a parameter of choice.
-To construct an orthonormal basis :math:`B_N` for :math:`\mathcal{K}_{N}`, the simplest algorithm is the well-known Lanczos algorithm, which provides a sort of Gram-Schmidt procedure that harnesses the fact that orthonormalization needs to be imposed only for the last two vectors in the basis.
+To construct an orthonormal basis :math:`B_N` for :math:`\mathcal{K}_{N}`, the simplest algorithm is the well-known Lanczos algorithm, which provides a sort of Gram-Schmidt procedure.
 Written in this basis the time-evolved state can be approximated as

 .. math::
 	:label: lanczoskrylov